blackflux/lambda-tdd/README.md

 Environment variables set by default are `AWS_REGION`, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` since these always get set by the AWS Lambda environment.

+### envVarYmlRecording

+Type: `string`<br>
+Default: `env.recording.yml`

+Similar to envVarYml.
+Environment variables declared get applied on top of envVarYml iff this is a new test recording.

+Great when secrets are needed to record tests, but they should not be committed (recommendation is to git ignore this file).

 ### testFolder

 Type: `string`<br>